Top Tools And Software To Secure Your Devices In 2020

 Installing a VPN

 A VPN or a Virtual Private Network encrypts all data and communication to and from your device.
-A VPN hides your location and masks your IP address by allocating your device with a virtual location.
+A VPN hides your location and masks your IP address by allocating your device to a virtual location.
 The secure tunnel protects all your online traffic from snooping and interference.

 You can install the app on your devices.
 Alternatively, some people consider getting a home VPN router to secure all the devices and smart appliances connected to your home WiFi network.